 - Squamous and basal skin carcinoma

-- Malignancies from placenta, heart, and male genital tract other than prostate and testis
+- Malignancies from, placenta, heart, male genital tract other than prostate and testis or melanoma

 - Benign tumours